Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 6.2.1.2 Indexing your fonts under Windows

-TEX Live installed from the TUG DVD or download on Windows systems needs no separate configuration, as the fc-cache program (included with TEX Live) is run automatically after installation.
+TEX Live installed from the TUG download on Windows systems needs no separate configuration, as the fc-cache program (included with TEX Live) is run automatically after installation.

 If you intend adding new fonts that you have bought or downloaded, you should create a Personal TEX Directory with the appropriate subdirectories (eg fonts/truetype etc) and put the fonts in there.
 No indexing is then needed.